AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex4.md

 * [https://www.adobe.io/open/standards/xdm.html](https://www.adobe.io/open/standards/xdm.html)
 * [https://github.com/adobe/xdm](https://github.com/adobe/xdm)

-Search for **AEP Demo - GA Website Registrations Schema** to find the Profile XDM for your Platform Org.
+Search for `AEP Demo - GA Website Registrations Schema` to find the Profile XDM for your Platform Org.

 ![Platform Setup](./images/xdmprofile.png)

-The Platform Demo - GA Website Registrations Schema looks like this and is using the Google ID as a Secondary Identifier, with Email being the Primary Identifier.
+The `Platform Demo - GA Website Registrations Schema` looks like this and is using the Google ID as a Secondary Identifier, with Email being the Primary Identifier.

 ![Platform Setup](./images/profiledtl.png)

-Search for **AEP Demo - GA Website Interactions Schema** to find the ExperienceEvent XDM.
+Search for `AEP Demo - GA Website Interactions Schema` to find the ExperienceEvent XDM.

 ![Platform Setup](./images/xdmprofileee.png)

-The **AEP Demo - GA Website Interactions Schema** looks like this and is using the Google ID (GAID) as the Primary Identifier.
+The `AEP Demo - GA Website Interactions Schema` looks like this and is using the Google ID (GAID) as the Primary Identifier.

 ![Platform Setup](./images/eedtl.png)

-Try to locate these 2 Schema's yourself in the UI of Platform.
+Try to locate these two Schemas yourself in the UI of Platform.

 To view **Datasets**, navigate to the **Datasets** menu option.